CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Assists.md

 ## Example 1:

-Thrak the barbarian is trying to lift a big rock.
+Thrak the Barbarian is trying to lift a big rock.
 Bob the Bard decides he is going to play some motivational music on his guitar to Assist Thrak.
 The narrator agrees and sets a CL 3 Performance Check for the assists.
 Bob rolls his Performance Vocational skill and gets 4 wins, resulting in +1 wins to Thrak's Lift Check.
 In a parallel reality, Bob only gets 3 wins, and his song doesn't help Thrak.
 In another parallel reality, Bob only gets 2 wins on his Performance Check, which produces such horrible music it distracts Thrak resulting in -1 Wins to Thrak's Lift Check.

 ## Example 2: